 You can tell us at any time that you want us to stop using your personal data for marketing purposes, and/or stop us from sharing your personal data with other organisations for marketing purposes.
 Contact us on 0345 059 9905.

 You can get a copy of the personal data that we hold about you.
 We may charge you a fee for this.

 If you believe that any of the information we hold about you is inaccurate or out-of-date, you need to let us know as soon as possible so that we can bring our records up to date.
 To do this, or for more information, you can contact us 0345 059 9905.

 If you have made a joint application or given us information about a spouse or partner, they have the same rights regarding their personal data under this Contract as you do.

 13.1 If we supply you in England or Wales, this Contract is governed by the laws of England and Wales.
 If we supply you in Scotland, this Contract is governed by Scottish law.

 13.2 Nothing in your Contract affects any legal rights you have.

 13.3 We may transfer this Contract to another company.
 If we do, it won’t affect your rights to end the Contract.
 We will share your personal data with the new company to enable them to continue supplying you.

-13.5 If you decide to have your meter fitted or maintained by your own metering agent, or if you change the use of the Property to business premises, we will end this Contract and supply you on different terms.
+13.5 If you decide to have your meter fitted or maintained by your own metering agent (who must be accredited in accordance with the law), or if you change the use of the Property to business premises, we will end this Contract and supply you on different terms.
 Contact us in advance and we will advise you what you need to do.

 13.6 If a court of law decides that one or more of the terms in this Contract is not valid, the remaining terms and conditions will still apply.